Tony Harrington

-Tony Harrington is an English football referee who referees in the English Premier League.
+Tony Harrington (born 1983 or 1984) is an English football referee who referees in the English Premier League.
 Harrington was promoted to Select Group 1 in June 2021.

+Early life

+Tony Harrington was born in Cleveland.

 Career

-Harrington began refereeing in the Teesside Junior Football Alliance aged 14, after completing a refereeing course whilst at English Martyrs School and Sixth Form College as part of The Duke of Edinburgh's Award.
+Harrington began refereeing in the Teesside Junior Football Alliance aged 14, after completing a refereeing course whilst at school as part of The Duke of Edinburgh's Award.

 After four years as an EFL assistant referee and four years as a National League referee, Harrington was appointed to the EFL Referees List at the start of the 2012–13 season.

 Harrington was promoted to a Select Group 2 referee in 2016.

 On 22 May 2021, Harrington refereed the 2021 FA Trophy Final at Wembley Stadium.
-Only eight days later, Harrington was back at Wembley when he officiated the 2021 EFL League One play-off Final between Blackpool and Lincoln City.
+Only eight days later, Harrington was back at Wembley when he officiated the 2021 EFL League One play-off final between Blackpool and Lincoln City.

 After becoming a Select Group 1 referee in June 2021, Harrington officiated his first Premier League game on 16 December 2021.

 Personal life

-He is the grandson of former Hartlepool United player Tommy McGuigan.
-McGuigan is in the club's record books for being in the top 10 of the all time top goal scorers list.

-Harrington supports his hometown club, Hartlepool.
+Harrington attended Manor Community Academy for secondary school and English Martyrs School and Sixth Form College for sixth form.
+He is a fan of his hometown team Hartlepool United and is the grandson of former Hartlepool player Tommy McGuigan.

 Prior to becoming a full-time referee, Harrington worked as a PE teacher at North Shore Academy.